How Much Do Authors Make? Here's the Honest Answer

 There are four different ways a book can turn into a paycheck for you: advances, royalties, flat-rate payments, and commissions.

-Advances are lump sum payments made by a publisher for an author’s book.
-These are usually divided up into three or more payments: when the contract is signed, when the manuscript is accepted, and upon publication.
-Advances must be paid back via royalties before you make money from royalties, known as earning out.
+Many (but not all) traditionally published authors receive an advance, which is a lump sum payment from the publisher.
+These are usually divided into three or more payments: when the contract is signed, when the manuscript is accepted, and upon publication.
+Advances must be paid back via royalties before you make money from royalties.
+This is known as earning out.

 Commissions are like royalties earned from those reselling your book.
 If you buy a whole bunch of author copies and then sell them at a book signing or a convention, you might earn a commission from the venue/retailer that's hosting you.